 Fortunoff – $340,000 Settlement

-On February 12, 2009, we filed suit against Fortunoff Holdings, LLC, Fortunoff Card Company, LLC, NRDC Equity Partners, LLC and NRDC Fund V, LLC, seeking to recover 60 days wages and benefits for former employees under the Worker Adjustment and Retraining Notification (“WARN”) Act and the NY WARN Act.
+On February 12, 2009, we filed suit against Fortunoff Holdings, LLC, Fortunoff Card Company, LLC, NRDC Equity Partners, LLC and NRDC Fund V, LLC (collectively Fortunoff), seeking to recover 60 days wages and benefits for former employees under the Worker Adjustment and Retraining Notification (“WARN”) Act and the NY WARN Act.
 We contend Fortunoff ordered mass layoffs on or about February 12, 2009 without providing its employees with advance written notice.
 The Case is pending in the United States Bankruptcy Court for the Southern District of New York.

 Generally, the WARN Act requires companies to provide their employees with 60 days written notice in advance of a mass layoff or plant closing.
 In the absence of such notice, employers may be liable to each affected employee for 60 days wages and benefits.

 If you have any questions regarding this matter or to update your address and telephone number, please contact us.